abergs/docs-playground/src/guide/concepts.md

 |`nickname`|A user-specified name associated with this specific credential.|
 |`userId`|The `userId` of the end-user associated with the credential.|

+### Dicoverable Credential

+A Discoverable Credential is discoverable and usable in authentication without the server needing to provide a credentialId first.
+This means that you does not necessarily need to first identify the user, making it even simpler to sign in (even without user email/username)

 ### Tokens
 In the regular course of business, passwordless.dev uses two important types of ephemeral tokens: